SchlossVRL/UW-Virtual-Brain-Project/README.md

 `ClassroomReports-Exp3.csv`: stores the data from the classroom implementation (Exp3).
 Students rated each learning outcome (sensory input, system pathways, system purpose) for both the Visual and auditory system (V, A).
 Columns include ratings for each outcome for each system, labeled as system.outcome (i.e., V.input), and whether they participated in the given lesson.
 Additional columns include:
 -`Subj` = participant number

+`ClassFreeResponse1-WhatContributed` and `ClassFreeResponse2-WhatWouldMakeMoreUseful`: contain the transcribed free response answers from the student evaluation

 ### R scripts
 `PlottingFigures.R`: R script for plotting data from all 3 experiments.
+Takes files above as inputs.

+### SPSS Scripts
+`VB-Analyses.sps`: Contains script for running the analyses for all 3 experiments (ANOVAs, t-tests).
 Takes files above as inputs.